Tagged Command Queuing: Overview

-For increased efficiency the sectors should be serviced in order of proximity to the current head position, not the order received.
+For increased efficiency, hard drive sectors should be serviced in order of proximity to the current head position, not the order received.
 The queue is constantly receiving new requests, fulfilling and removing existing requests, and re-ordering the queue according to the current pending read/write requests and the changing position of the head.
 The exact reordering algorithm may depend upon the controller and the drive itself, but the host computer simply makes requests as needed, leaving the controller to handle the details.

 This queuing mechanism is sometimes referred to as "elevator seeking", as the image of a modern elevator in a building servicing multiple calls and processing them to minimise travel illustrates the idea well.

 If the buttons for floors 5, 2, and 4 are pressed in that order with the elevator starting on floor 1, an old elevator would go to the floors in the order requested.
 A modern elevator processes the requests to stop at floors in the logical order 2, 4, and 5, without unnecessary travel.
 Non-queueing disk drives service the requests in the order received, like an old elevator; queueing drives service requests in the most efficient order.
 This may improve performance slightly in a system used by a single user, but may dramatically increase performance in a system with many users making widely varied requests on the disk surface.